 So, I had to change how I saw myself.
 (Psalm 139:14) I began to work on my relationship with God.
 As my relationship with God started to get stronger, things began to change.
 The toxic relationship started to subside.
 My vision was becoming clearer on things.
 My circle of friends changed.
 Friends I didn’t even know I needed.
 I’m able to be myself with them.
 God gave me want I needed.
 Instead of what I felt, I deserved, and so much more.
 He showed out and gave me a man to who I am not afraid to express my thoughts, and I feel safe with him.
 Something I didn’t know even existed.
 Honestly, speaking, I never saw myself married.
 But here I am, married to a man who is a reflection of God’s love for me.
 It hasn’t been easy, but it is worth it.
 I tell people that marriage will magnify what you need to work on within yourself.
 Things you thought you had conquered in your singleness will be tested.
 Marriage will let you know immediately where improvement is required.
 You have to be willing to make the adjustments.
 Pray that your spouse will be understanding and be patient with you while you’re working through the necessary changes.
 Pray your spouse we be willing to help/love you through it, correct you with love, and encourage you as well.

-Although my life has had its hardships and I’m still learning as I go.
-I’ve learned is to appreciate the small things.
+Although my life has had its hardships, and I’m still learning as I go.
+I’ve learned to appreciate the small things.
 You may not be where you want to be but you not where you use to be.
-And at the end of day growth is growth no matter how big or small.
+And at the end of the day, growth is growth no matter how big or small.
 So pat yourself on the back and give yourself credit.
 You are further along than what you think.
 I hope this encourages you.